Amos Kendall: Early life

-Amos Kendall was born in Dunstable, Massachusetts, on August 16, 1787.
+Amos Kendall was born in Dunstable, Massachusetts, on August 16, 1789 (although some sources say 1787).
 He was the sixth child of Zebedee and Molly (Dakin) Kendall.
 The Kendalls had immigrated to the Massachusetts Bay Colony from England in 1640.
 The Kendalls became prominent landowners in the town of Dunstable, and established a large family.
 Members of his family owned the tavern where elections and town meetings were held, were elected town selectmen, and served on the committee of correspondence (the shadow-government which mobilized anti-British sentiment prior to the American Revolutionary War).
 His mother Molly Kendall gave birth to six more children after Amos, but only two of them lived past the age of six.

 Two years after Amos was born, Zebedee Kendall was named a deacon of the local Congregational church.
 The Kendalls were very religious, and family life was strict.
 Kendall's early years were spent working on the family farm, an average-sized property which had 22 acre of arable land.
 The farm primarily raised sheep and dairy cattle and provided pasture for the family horses and oxen (which were used for plowing fields).
 The family also cultivated corn, flax, hay, potatoes, and rye.
 A small part of the land was devoted to growing tobacco.
 Amos also assisted in clearing rocks from the farmland (which was extremely rocky and full of clay), and mending stone and split-rail fences.
 Amos was a sickly child, thin and prone to colds and severe headaches.

 Amos Kendall attended free public elementary schools in Massachusetts and New Hampshire during two months each summer, and was a frequent user of the subscription library in Dunstable, Massachusetts (where his father had the right to check out two books a month).

 Kendall attended the New Ipswich Academy in New Ipswich, New Hampshire, for a few weeks in the fall of 1805, and a free public secondary school in New Ipswich for a month in the winter of 1806.
 In April 1806, he re-entered New Ipswich Academy, paying tuition by working at manual labor.
 He remained there until the fall, then studied a few weeks in December 1806 at a free public school in Dunstable.
 At the age of 16, Amos's education was advanced enough that his father obtained a two-month teaching position for him at a school in Reading, Massachusetts, in summer 1806 and another in the fall at a public school in Dunstable, New Hampshire (now known as Nashua).

 Amos entered the Lawrence Academy at Groton in Groton, Massachusetts, in April 1807.
 Despite poor health, he felt prepared to apply to Dartmouth College.
 He succeeded, and was admitted to Dartmouth on September 10, 1807.